bbartling/open-fdd/air_handling_unit/README.md

 * Fault Condition 13: Supply air temperature too high in full cooling in economizer plus mech cooling mode
 * Fault Condition 14: Temperature drop across inactive cooling coil (requires coil leaving temp sensor)
 * Fault Condition 14: Temperature rise across inactive heating coil (requires coil leaving temp sensor)

-###### Note - Fault equations expect a float between 0.0 and 1.0 for a control system analog output that is typically expressed in industry HVAC controls as a percentage between 0 and 100% of command.
-Examples of a analog output could a heating valve, air damper, or fan VFD speed.
-For sensor input data these can be either float or integer based.
-Boolean on or off data for control system binary commands the fault equation expects an integer of 0 for Off and 1 for On.
-A column in your CSV file needs to be named `Date` with a Pandas readable time stamp tested in the format of `12/22/2022  7:40:00 AM`: